 Conclusion: Studying proteome changes in diabetes can deepen our understanding of the biomolecular basis of disease and help us acquire more efficient therapies.

-Biomedical Science Program, University of Science and Technology, Zewail City of Science and Technology, Giza, Clinical Pathology Department, Faculty of Medicine (Girls), Al-Azhar University, Nasr City, Cairo, Department of Anatomy, Cell Biology, and Physiological Sciences, Faculty of Medicine, American University of Beirut, Beirut, Qatar Medical Genetic Center, Pediatrics Department, Hamad General Hospital (HGH), Hamad Medical Corporation (HMC), Doha, Qatar and Faculty of Health and Social Care Sciences, Kingston University and St George's University of London, Faculty of Medicine, Al-Azhar University, Damietta, P.C.
+Biomedical Science Program, University of Science and Technology, Zewail City of Science and Technology, Giza, Egypt and Biochemistry and Nutrition Department, Ain Shams University Faculty of Women for Arts, Sciences and Education, Heliopolis, Cairo, Clinical Pathology Department, Faculty of Medicine (Girls), Al-Azhar University, Nasr City, Cairo, Department of Anatomy, Cell Biology, and Physiological Sciences, Faculty of Medicine, American University of Beirut, Beirut, Qatar Medical Genetic Center, Pediatrics Department, Hamad General Hospital (HGH), Hamad Medical Corporation (HMC), Doha, Faculty of Medicine, Al-Azhar University, Damietta, P.C.
 34511, Pharmacy Department, National Center for Cancer Care and Research, Hamad Medical Corporation, Doha, Faculty of Medicine, Beni Suef University, Beni Suef, Genetics Unit, Histology and Cell biology department, Faculty of Medicine, Suez Canal University, Ismailia, Faculty of Pharmacy, Al-Mansoura University, Al-Mansoura, Faculty of Pharmacy, Modern University for Technology and Information, Cairo, Molecular Biology Department, Genetic Engineering and Biotechnology Research Division, National Research Centre, Dokki, 12622 Giza, Triplex Consulting, 54 Firethorn Lane, Northampton, MA 01060